When and Where Do Most Accidents Take Place?

 Common Crash Types By Location

-Different driving environments lead to different types of crashes.
+Different driving environments lead to other types of crashes.
 Here are some examples:

 Understanding where and how your accident happened can help determine who was at fault.

-It is not just an urban legend that most car accidents occur very close to home.
+It is not just an urban legend that the majority of car accidents occur near home.
 Much of this belief stems from the fact that drivers get more comfortable in their neighborhoods and work communities.
-We are typically less vigilant on the roads when we are in familiar surroundings.
-The most vulnerable locations for car accidents are in the most common places.

-It is a false sense of security.
-We don’t throw caution to the wind.
-However, when we are in unfamiliar regions, we pay more attention to road signage, traffic lights, and the traffic around us.
+We tend to be less cautious on familiar roads, which can make those areas common sites for car accidents.
+However, when we are in unfamiliar regions, we usually pay more attention to road signage, traffic lights, and the traffic around us.

 Intersections are hot spots for similar reasons.
-Today, even experienced drivers forget who has the right-of-way.
+Even experienced drivers may forget who has the right-of-way.
 Some drivers may act recklessly or fail to yield, increasing the risk of collisions at intersections.

-Parking lots are another very common hot spot for car accidents.
+Parking lots are another common hotspot for car accidents.
 It is easier to speed here.
-There are not often fatalities in parking lots, but these are still very dangerous spaces to drive in.
+There aren’t often fatalities in parking lots, but these are still very dangerous spaces to drive in.

 Injured man with a bloodied forehead sits distressed on the roadside after a car accident, speaking on the phone